If you're betting in the First Round Leader market then check out our new combined FRL form and event FRL form stats here!

-Over on the PGA Tour, Steve Bamford previews the Memorial Tournament - you can read his thoughts on that event here.
+Over on the PGA Tour, Steve Bamford previews the Wyndham Championship - you can read his thoughts on that event here.

 Predictor Model.
 Our published Predictor Model is available here.
 As always you can build your own model using the variables available.